traderjoe-xyz/joe-docs/docs/SDK/addLiquidity.md

   deadline
 }
 ```
-For additional details about the parameters, refer to Guides -> Manage A Liquidity Position -> Adding Liquidity -> Liquidity Parameters
+For additional details about the parameters, refer to this [link](https://docs.traderjoexyz.com/guides/manage-a-liquidity-position#liquidity-parameters).

-### 6. Execute addLiquidity contract call
+## 6. Execute addLiquidity contract call
 ```js
 // init router contract
 const router = new Contract(